 None.
-The book is secular and focuses exclusively on positive themes of friendship and familial love through a holiday lens.
+The book is entirely secular and focuses on the universal themes of friendship and play.
+The resolution is joyful and reinforcing.

 Your experience helps other parents find the right book.